 Kyphoplasty, commonly referred to as “vertebral augmentation,” is a minimally invasive procedure for individuals suffering from painful spinal compression fractures.
-Spinal compression fracture often do not heal on their own and can cause serious health problems like: strenuous breathing, extreme pain, limited mobility, depression, and on rare occasions, premature death if left untreated.
-This procedure is ideal for treating compression fractures because it has low risk for complication, can be performed in a short amount of time, and can provide immediate pain relief and bone stabilization.
+Spinal compression fractures often do not heal on their own and can cause serious health problems like strenuous breathing, extreme pain, limited mobility, depression, and, on rare occasions, premature death if left untreated.
+Kyphoplasty is ideal for treating compression fractures because of the low risk for complication, short procedure time, and rapid bone stabilization.

 Kyphoplasty is performed while the patient is under sedation and involves inserting and gently inflating a small balloon inside damaged vertebrae to deliver a cement-like substance.
 The intent is to restore bone height and reduce the risk of spinal deformity.
 This substance “sets” the fragile fracture, allowing the soft inner bone of the vertebral body to strengthen and heal.
 The procedure generally takes less than an hour and allows patients to get back to their normal day-to-day activities shortly after.